Regency Cheltenham

 The Brewery is home to some great restaurants like Mr Mulligans, a golf-themed restaurant, where you can play 18 holes of virtual golf.
 For beer lovers, Brewhouse and Kitchen microbrewery and bar call The Brewery Home.
 For those that like steak, Son of Steak is the place to visit.
 They serve a great menu and have some delicious options for flat iron steak, including a vegan version.

-The Brewery Quarter is home to Hollywood bowl for those that like 10-pin bowling or other entertainment such as the cinema.
+The Brewery Quarter is home to the Hollywood Bowl, a place for 10-pin bowling and other entertainment venues such as the cinema.
 A gym is also on site or for those requiring space to work is HUB8 an innovative workspace.
 For shopping, the quarter includes shops like Tescos, Wilkos and urban outfitters, to name a few.

 Sandford Park Cheltenham Fountain